qbb84/qbb84/README.md

 #
-👩‍💻 I'm currently working on a pretty interesting Three.js portfolio project, as well as an application to help others visualize various complex topics.
+👩‍💻 I'm currently working on a pretty interesting Three.js portfolio project, as well as a simulation application to help others visualize various complex topics.

 🧠 I spend a lot of my time studying and learning interesting new things.